Omicron confirmed in man who attended NYC anime convention - KRDO

 Omicron confirmed in man who attended NYC anime convention

 NEW YORK (AP) — Health officials say the omicron variant of the coronavirus has been found in a Minnesota man who attended an anime convention in New York City in November.
 Officials said Thursday that the man tested positive after returning home and that his symptoms have subsided.
 Officials in New York say they are working to trace attendees at the convention held Nov.
-19-21 at the Javits Convention Center.
+19-21 at the Javits Convention Center and are urging them to get tested.
 Vaccinations were required for the event.
-New York Gov. Kathy Hochul says there are no confirmed omicron cases among state residents.
-Much remains unknown about the new variant, including whether it is more contagious and whether it can thwart vaccines.
+Officials say there are no confirmed omicron cases among state residents but expect some to surface.